kirex0/kirex0/README.md

 * 🌍  I'm based in Colorado
 * ✉️  You can contact me at [kswork9@gmail.com](mailto:kswork9@gmail.com)
 * 🚀  I'm currently working on A full-stack application involving React, Tailwind, NodeJS, ExpressJS, and PostgreSQL.
 Another App I am currently working on is a full-stack application using Flutter, NodeJS, ExpressJS, MongoDB, and Firebase.
-* 🧠  I'm learning React, Tailwind,
+* 🧠  I'm learning React, Tailwind CSS, and improving my SQL skills

 ### Skills